stereolabs/zed-unity/README.md

 # Stereolabs ZED - Unity plugin

-This package brings the many mixed reality features of the [ZED](https://www.stereolabs.com/zed/) and [ZED Mini](https://www.stereolabs.com/zed-mini/) depth sensors into Unity.
+This package brings the many mixed reality features of the [ZED](https://www.stereolabs.com/zed/), [ZED Mini](https://www.stereolabs.com/zed-mini/) and [ZED 2](https://www.stereolabs.com/zed-2/) depth sensors into Unity.
 It comes with prefabs to make adding advanced features to your project as simple as drag-and-drop, helper scripts to simplify custom integration, and numerous examples to see the ZED/ZED Mini in action and learn how it works.

 Features include:
  - Pass-through augmented reality with an Oculus Rift, HTC Vive and other headsets